sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS trainer guide - Oracle to PostgreSQL.md

 1. Do we need to upgrade to on-premises PostgreSQL first or go can we go straight to Azure?

+2. Can we have two proofs-of-concept that demonstrate both migrations?

-2. Do we need to rewrite all our applications for Azure Database for PostgreSQL?
+3. Do we need to rewrite all our applications for Azure Database for PostgreSQL?

-3. Do we need to rewrite all our reports for Azure Database for PostgreSQL?
+4. Do we need to rewrite all our reports for Azure Database for PostgreSQL?

-4. Will our security migrate over from Oracle to Azure Database for PostgreSQL?
+5. Will our security migrate over from Oracle to Azure Database for PostgreSQL?
 How do we handle security in the new database?

-5. Do we need to invest in a JSON storage system for the JSON data we're storing from our vendor's web service?
+6. Do we need to invest in a JSON storage system for the JSON data we're storing from our vendor's web service?

-6. What will we do if our audit logs fill up again?
+7. What will we do if our audit logs fill up again?
 Will Azure Database for PostgreSQL crash the same way Oracle did?

-7. If we take advantage of new features, will our license costs keep ratcheting up and up?
+8. If we take advantage of new features, will our license costs keep ratcheting up and up?
 Will we have a dependable way of budgeting for this project?

-8. Are there any Oracle features required by WWI for which Azure Database for PostgreSQL has no equivalent?
+9. Are there any Oracle features required by WWI for which Azure Database for PostgreSQL has no equivalent?

-9. Do we need to tell all our vendors that we're changing databases, so their integrations work?
+10. Do we need to tell all our vendors that we're changing databases, so their integrations work?

-10. What will happen with Power BI?
+11. What will happen with Power BI?

 ### Infographic for common scenarios